madeleinemadeleinemadeleine/FactorsAffectingWildfires/README.md

 Check the **notebook** folder in this repository.

 ## Results
-Read the fourth chapter of **Technical report** in this repository.
+Read the fourth chapter of **Project Technical Report** in this repository.